 Internal Audit strives to deliver high quality assurance and insight to the Audit Committee and management at all times.
 The quality of Internal Audit reporting is assured through:

-- The application of a robust review process prior to the issue of any Internal Audit reports or conclusions
+- the application of a robust review process prior to the issue of any Internal Audit reports or conclusions, and

 Internal Audit aims to continuously improve methodology, procedures, technologies and quality This is achieved through regular review of industry developments and emerging audit technologies, as well as the application of “lessons learnt” from recent Internal Audit delivery, including the outcome of the independent Internal Audit Quality Assessment process outlined above.

 The external auditors fulfil a statutory duty.
 Effective collaboration between Internal Audit and the external auditors is imperative to ensure effective and efficient audit coverage and resolution of issues of mutual concern.
 Internal Audit ensures that internal control issues raised by the external auditors are addressed.
 Internal and external audit meet annually, upon request from management or external audit to: